Zouron/NRL-Scoreboard/README.md

 **_B(ii) - Program Requirements/Functionality_**
 The Java program **must**
-  A. be object-oriented utilising the classes described in section B (iv) **as a minimum**.
+  1. be object-oriented utilising the classes described in section B (iv) **as a minimum**.
 Other classes may also be needed to solve the program requirements;
-  B.  be menu-driven.
+  2.  be menu-driven.
 The main menu must have the following menu items:
     1. Display Match Schedule
     2. Enter Round Results
     3. Display Ladder